stock2shop/website/README.md

 **image**: Image used from social media sharing and for list page
 **date**: Used for sorting with yyyy-mm-dd format
 **weight**: The default menu item and listing sort order

-* * *

-Titles get converted into Title Case so no need for capitalization.
-The capitalization in the Front Matter so in cases lik acronyms eg 'B2B' this should be capitalised in the Front Matter